antarctica/lantern/docs/site.md

 The `pytailwindcss` package is used to manage a standalone [Tailwind CLI](https://tailwindcss.com/docs/installation/tailwind-cli) install to avoid needing Node.js.

-Input styles are defined in `src/lantern/resources/css/main.css.j2`, which is a Jinja2 template so the search path to content can be set dynamically.
 ### Styling guidelines

-A search path needs to explicitly defined to ensure the Tailwind compiler finds all classes used in the build static site, as the [Site Templates](#templates) use interpolation to build class names.
-This search path needs to be set dynamically to allow the static site build directory to be set at runtime.

-The compiled and minified output MUST be stored as `src/lantern/resources/css/main.css`, as this file will be copied into the site build directory and is referenced within generated pages.

-> [!TIP]
-> To recompile the CSS styles, run the `tailwind` [Development Task](/docs/dev.md#development-tasks), which will
-> perform all these steps automatically using a temporary site build.

-## Cache busting

-To ensure the latest CSS and JS files are used by browsers, a query string value is appended to the URLs of static assets, e.g. `main.css?v=123`.
-For reproducibility, this value is set to the first 7 characters of the current package version as a SHA1 hash, e.g. `main.css?v=f053ddb` for version 0.1.0.

 > [!NOTE]
-> You may need to manually clear caches locally as this value will not change until the next release.

-> [!CAUTION]
-> Asset references are not automatically amended, make sure any references in templates are suitably configured.
 #### Dark mode

 Consideration SHOULD be given the user's colour preference by providing a dark mode using the Tailwind `dark:` modifier.